SpongePowered/SpongeDocs/source/contributing/docs/layout.rst

 2. Page headings should be meaningful (the heading appears as a link).
 3. Program code should be contained in `inline literals <http://docutils.sourceforge.net/docs/ref/rst/roles.html#literal>`__ or code blocks.

   i.
-Try not to put too much text in code blocks - they are not translated.
+Try not to put too much text in code blocks, as they cannot be translated.
+     Contributors are discouraged from commenting in code blocks wherever possible.
+Simple place-holder text may be necessary in some examples.
+Ideally, code block examples will be short, and followed by an explanation for each example in the body text.
+Of course, there may be some concepts that cannot be illustrated with a short example.

 4. Keep separate areas for Users, Plugin Devs, and Sponge Devs.
 5. Avoid repetition by sharing pages where possible.